Base R graphics are very powerful, but the many different

 customize figure regions for base R graphics.
 The concept is to prepare

-, and to then add further
+the figure region with prepplot, and to then add further

 graphical elements as desired; this can be done with any function that